Applying for Residence in Portugal

 A third State national holding a “researcher” or “researcher in mobility” residence permit issued by a Member State of the European Union wishing to stay in national territory for investigation in a hosting body recognised in the national territory, including teaching activity, for a period over 180 days, must submit to SEF an application for a permit residence for long-term mobility (as well as for his/her family members by reunification) – Long-term mobility.

 The application for residence title should be scheduled (via an electronic platform – to be implemented for holders of residence visas) and submitted personally on a standard form signed by the applicant or his/her legal representative.
 The application may be submitted at any SEF’s directorate or regional delegation, which, after proceedings and decision, will forward it to the directorate or regional delegation of the applicant’s area of residence.
 Necessary documentation as follows:

 - Two recent, identical photographs, in colour with blank background, and easily identifiable (only for appointments at Odivelas, Aveiro or Braga SEF bureau)

 - Professional certification, whenever needed

-- Health Insurance or registration in the Tax Authority and Social Security, whenever applicable
+- Registration in the Tax Authority, whenever applicable

 - Criminal record of the applicant’s country of origin, or of the country of him/her last residence for more than one year